sudomatt/sudomatt.github.io/_posts/2019-10-01-Robo Brains.md

 Problem:  The literal cost of admission is prohibitively highlight

-Solution:  Open Source symbyotic board + goodwill toys!
+Solution:  Open Source symbiotic board + goodwill toys!

 Electronics design can be a daunting task even for professionals.
-Every kid who watched battlebots or robot wars as a kid will feel the pull to build their own mechanical monster capable of destroying everything in its path.
+Every kid who watched BattleBots or robot wars as a kid will feel the pull to build their own mechanical monster capable of destroying everything in its path.
 They approach with excitement and curiosity and the passion only a child possesses.
 Dipping a toe in the water can lead to being intimidated at a library worth of engineering textbooks that seem necessary to even get 'hello world' and 'blink' working.
 The solution,